zyphlar/influxdb.org/source/docs/v0.9/introduction/installation.md

 Or, if you're ready to use InfluxDB in production, you may want to check out our [managed hosted InfluxDB offering](http://customers.influxdb.com).

 ## Ports
 By default InfluxDB will use ports `8083`, `8086`, `8090`, and `8099`.
-Once you install you can change those ports and other options in the configuration file, which is located at either `/opt/influxdb/shared/config.toml` or `/usr/local/etc/influxdb.conf`
+Once you install you can change those ports and other options in the configuration file, which is located by default in `/etc/opt/influxdb`.

 ## Reporting